For a detailed overview visit our artist FAQ page.

 Can I cancel an order prior to shipment?

-Yes, but you must contact us immediately via email or phone and provide your order details.
+Yes, we have a twenty-four (24) hour cancellation policy, but you must contact us immediately via email or phone and provide your order details.

 I know what kind of art I like, but don’t know how to narrow my search.
 How do I do this?

-Our marketplace search results page has 11 filtering options, and 5 sorting options for you to narrow your search even further and find artwork you love.
+• Our marketplace search results page has several filtering, and sorting options for you to narrow your search and find artwork you love.

 What’s the difference between visual search and list view?